-8. Habitat Restoration:
+8. Habitat Management and Restoration:

-CDFW has determined that creation and management of compensatory habitat is required pursuant to CESA to fully mitigate Project-related take of Covered Species.
+CDFW has determined that management of Covered Species habitat is necessary and required pursuant to CESA to fully mitigate Project-related impacts of the taking on the Covered Species that will result with implementation of the Covered Activities.
 This determination is based on factors including an assessment of the importance of the habitat in the Project Area, the extent to which the Covered Activities will impact the habitat, and CDFW's estimate of the acreage required to provide for adequate compensation.